tmaurice54/tns_embedded_training/Exercises_C++/2_Sensor/ReadME.md

 In a new file, create an interface for this sensor which will contain a function readTemp() to read the temperature.
 After that you will create an instance in your main file and try to read the temperature value.

+## Question 5: Display a digit with 7 segment [Real board] TODO

+## Question 6: Display the temperature with 7 segment display [Real board] TODO

 ## Question 5: Read/Write value to an EEPROM [Real board]

 The EEPROM (Electrically Erasable Programmable Read-Only Memory) may also used I2C protocol.